Falkland Islands Photo Adventure

 Easy to Moderate

-Often called the Galápagos of the South Atlantic, the Falkland Islands are one of the world’s premier destinations for bird and wildlife photography.
-Five species of penguins, along with a rich diversity of songbirds, water birds, and birds of prey, offer endless photographic opportunities—and most are remarkably approachable.
 Imagine sitting beside a bustling penguin colony, waves crashing against dramatic rocky cliffs, as you explore endless compositions with no time pressure.
 The action is non-stop: penguins launch themselves from the surf, scrambling ashore in chaotic bursts of energy.
-Just when you think it can’t get any more thrilling, you're surrounded at close range by curious, feisty birds eager to check you out.
+Just when you think it can’t get any more thrilling, you’re surrounded at close range by curious, feisty birds eager to check you out.

 This is also peak pupping season for both Elephant Seals and Sea Lions.
-Massive male Elephant Seals clash in thunderous battles along the beaches of Sea Lion Island—a highlight not to be missed.
+Massive male Elephant Seals clash in thunderous battles along the beaches of Sea Lion Island - a highlight not to be missed.
 Sea Lions bring their own high-octane energy to the scene, and with luck, we may even witness Orcas hunting in the shallows.

 Itinerary